Municipalities of Trentino

-The list shows the municipalities (comuni) of the autonomous province of Trento, Italy.
-Trentino is divided into 176 administrative subdivisions (Comuni/Gemeinden).
+This is a list of the 166 municipalities (comuni/gemeinden) of the autonomous province of Trentino in the autonomous region of Trentino-Alto Adige/Südtirol in Italy.
 Some municipalities have a second official language such as German (Cimbrian and Mócheno) and Ladin.
 Most German names of municipalities however are historical apart from the previously mentioned communities.
 The Ladin variety of the Fassa Valley is currently the only officially recognized one, in contrast to the varieties of Non and Sole Valley).